March 11, 2026

 Check: CAT Exam Answer key

 Q11.
-The average mark scored by 5 friends is 84; the average decreased by 4 when the score of John is added.
+The average mark of 5 friends is 84; the average decreases by 4 when John's score is added.
 Find the marks scored by John.

 a) 60